 - 1. At the start of each season, all students, on their first five days of practice, shall only have one practice per day and practices shall not exceed 3 hours.
 Practice includes warm-ups, cool down, conditioning, weight training, and walk through. - 2.
 On days 6-14, students may participate in multiple practices per day but not on consecutive days. - a.
 Each multiple practice day must be followed by a single practice day or total rest day. - b.
 If a multiple practice day is followed by a rest day then a multiple practice day is allowed. - c.
 On days with multiple practice sessions, students shall not engage in more than 5 hours of total practice, including warm-ups, cool down, conditioning, weight training and walk-through.
 Neither practice shall exceed 3 hours. - i.
 Contact shall be limited to only one of the practice sessions. - d.
 On days with multiple practices, each practice must be separated by at least 3 hours of recovery time.
-During the recovery time students may not engage in other physical activity (i.e. weight training, walk-through, conditioning). - 3.
+During the recovery time students may not engage in other physical activity (i.e. weight training, walk-through, conditioning).
+Recovery time between practices should be done in a cool environment when possible. - 3.
+First scrimmage /game is allowed on day 6 (To be implemented in 2018-2019 school year, subject to approval).
 A student may practice for no more than 6 consecutive days without a rest day.
 A rest day must be complete rest (no organized team activity is allowed).